Canon M50 vs SX530

 It is notable that the M50 has a hotshoe, while the SX530 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M50 and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the M50 and the SX530 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the M50 and SX530 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Canon SX530 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Canon SX530?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.